EmilStenstrom/friendlybit/comments/2006-01-05-beginners-guide-to-css-and-standards_comments.md

   comment_author: Gloria Jean
   comment_author_url: http://www.springfieldcolorado.com
   comment_content: This is a really great article and a great site.
 I am a big fan
     of web standards.
-I linked to this article from http://www.bacaracka.com/ (which is a site I could call "beginning web page design for dummies," but I would not want to insult my sister and friends who are the people I am doing it for.
+I linked to this article from <a href="http://www.bacaracka.com/" rel="nofollow">http://www.bacaracka.com/</a> (which is a site I could call "beginning web page design for dummies," but I would not want to insult my sister and friends who are the people I am doing it for.
 Thanks for your site, I will be coming back many times!
   comment_date: '2007-04-20 03:43:01'
   comment_post_ID: '27'
   comment_type: null